 It is still possible for a pharmacy to supply a small amount of medicine to a nearby pharmacy, possibly for emergency supply, but not for profit.
 Realistically this would be a few packs every few months.
 More than that is likely to draw negative attention.

-To be able to buy from a pharmacy that site must hold a WDA otherwise you are at risk of licence suspension for buying from an unlicenced site.
+To be able to buy from a pharmacy that site must hold a WDA otherwise you are at risk of licence suspension for buying from an unlicensed site.

 Need help, or some advice on whether you need a WDA?